Manufacturing Process of Grinding Wheels

 4. Final Processing (Final Shaping)

-● Grinding: For thicker grinding wheels or those with a backing plate (which serves as the wheel’s base, analogous to the hub of a car tire), various grinding machines are used to fine-tune the wheel. *The most crucial dimension for the finished product is the central hole, which must align with the rotation axis of the grinding machinery.
+● If the wheel is attached to a thick grinding wheel or table gold (i.e., the base of the wheel.), it is not possible to use the wheel as an abrasive.
+If the tires of a car have grinding wheels (equivalent to gears), they can be sharpened with various types of grinders. *The most crucial dimension for the finished product is the central hole, which must align with the rotation axis of the grinding machinery.
 Achieving the specified size for this central hole is called internal diameter grinding.
 The process of shaping the wheel’s outer dimensions to meet specifications is called external diameter grinding.
 For grinding wheels with a backing plate, the thickness of the wheel and surface roughness are adjusted, sometimes with added angles.
 This process is known as surface grinding.

 ● Electrical Discharge Machining (EDM): Some grinding wheels with more complex shapes are machined using EDM.
 This highly precise process is one of the company’s most valuable know-how, possibly unmatched by other competitors.
 Due to its precision, the machining is done in temperature- and humidity-controlled rooms.